 The first travelling Methodist preacher to come to the area was the Reverend William Losee, in 1790.
-No preaching circuits had been established, so Rev. Losee was instructed by the New York Conference of the Methodists to preach to all who would listen, and form classes where numbers were sufficient.
+No preaching circuits had been established, so Rev. Losee was instructed by the New York Conference of the Methodists to preach to all who would listen, and to form classes where numbers were sufficient.
 The first class to be organized in the area near Lundy's Lane was at the home of Jonah Howey on Montrose Road just south of Lundy's Lane.
 The first meeting of this class, in 1794, marked the beginning of the Lundy's Lane congregation.
 Classes were established at the House home in 1806, and at the Corwin home in 1816; both of these were to the north of Lundy's Lane.
 In 1817, the three classes joined together and decided to build a meeting house at Green's Corners and Lundy's Lane.
 It was a large building, 36 feet by 56 feet, and was painted dark red, as a result of which it became known as the Red Meeting House.

-On May 24, 1888, the cornerstone was laid for a new church, and the church was dedicated on November 12 of the same year.
+On May 24, 1888, the cornerstone was laid for a new church, which was dedicated on November 12 of the same year.
 In 1892, women were first elected to the Board of Stewards which were responsible for the administration of church affairs.
 By 1923, a new Sunday School, including a large gymnasium and auditorium, was added to the church.
 The Methodist, Presbyterian and Congregational Churches were united in 1925, and the name of the church was changed to the Lundy's Lane United Church.
 The proposal was debated and voted upon by each denomination in the area, and although the Presbyterians narrowly defeated the union, the 72 members who had supported it transferred to the Lundy's Lane United Church in July, 1925.
 In August, the officials at the Lundy's Lane Methodist Church resigned and awaited directions for the appointment of new officials.

-In the years following the Second World War, the church grew rapidly, and in the 1950's, a massive building program was undertaken.
-The construction of a new Christian Education Building, housing the Sunday School, a new chapel, kitchen, office, and church parlour, commenced in 1952.
+In the years following the Second World War, the church grew rapidly, and in the 1950s, a massive building program was undertaken.
+The construction of a new Christian Education Building housing the Sunday School, a new chapel, kitchen, office, and church parlour, commenced in 1952.
 This building opened on September 10, 1956, at which time the parlour was named the Rose Spencer Room, for a member of the congregation who had been active in the church for many years.

 The second phase of the construction project was the building of a new sanctuary.
 On April 2nd, 1961, the last services were held in the old church, and resumed at a new church on April 8, 1962.
 In the interim, the congregation met at the Niagara Falls Boys' Club on Carlton Street.
-By the 1970's, the church faced declining attendance, they began offering different services to attract members.
+By the 1970s, with the church facing declining attendance, they began offering different services to attract members.
 In the 1980s, the church was made wheelchair accessible with the addition of an elevator.
 In 1992, Kitchener Street United Church amalgamated with the Lundy's Lane United Church.
 The last services were held at Kitchener Street on September 27, 1992, after which everyone proceeded to Lundy's Lane United Church for the remainder of the ceremony.
 In 1994, Lundy's Lane United Church celebrated its 200th anniversary, and adopted a motto: "Remembering for the Future."
 In 2015 the Lundy's Lane United Church closed due to rising costs and further declining attendance.